v-standard/go-depcheck/README.md

 - The "from" field specifies which packages the rule applies to
 - The "to" field lists patterns for restricted imports
 - The "exceptions" field defines patterns for allowed exceptions to the rule
+- The "ignoreTest" field controls whether the rule applies to test files (files ending with `_test.go`)

+The test file handling feature (`ignoreTest`) allows you to:
+- Set different dependency rules for test files and production code
+- Skip dependency checks for test files where more relaxed rules might be appropriate
+- Maintain stricter control over production code dependencies while allowing necessary testing patterns